nhn/tui.calendar/docs/en/apis/options.md

 - Type: `boolean`
 - Default: `false`

-When using multiple time zones in the weekly/daily view, specify whether to display the sub time zones in a collapsed state.
-The default value is `false`, and set to `true` to display in the collapsed state.
+When using multiple time zones in the weekly/daily view, you can specify whether to display the sub time zones in a collapsed state.
+The default value is `false`, and set it to `true` to display in the collapsed state.

 ```js
 calendar.setOptions({